flagship Project 005: Baltimore

 Through their expressed narratives, however, we realize these students are extraordinarily resilient and carry a deep strength, despite the day-to-day obstacles they face.
 They are hopeful for the future and very rarely look back.
 One of our students, Jean Marie from New Guinea, freely experimented with composition and light in his photography, articulating the difference between darkness and light as portrayed in his work.
 He explained how his subject matter is a direct reflection of his life, “I've had a lot of bad things [happen] in my life.
 So I'm really thankful for the little bright, joyful... happiness I get.”

-100% of proceeds fund educational resources for RYP to reach more refugee youth that currently do not have access to these services and to provide safe transportation options for students participating in the RYP programs, and 50% funds ongoing project implementation providing kids with the tools they need to share their perspectives and create change.
+100% of proceeds fund educational resources for RYP to reach more refugee youth that currently do not have access to these services and to provide safe transportation options for students participating in the RYP programs.

 To date, the sales from the students' photography have raised $315.
 Join our mission to empower these students to provide their own educational resources by purchasing their work and sharing their perspectives with your friends, family, and colleagues.